 3. Shoe brand

 Shoe sizing often varies from one shoe brand to another.
 Your “normal” size may fit perfectly in, say, a Nike brand shoe, but may not have the same fit in a New Balance.
 That’s why it’s important to try shoes on and give them a spin around the store or running shop before you buy them.

 It’s also worth repeating that the time of day that you try on your potential new running shoes is also important.
 Your feet swell during the day naturally, starting in the morning, so how a shoe fits first thing in the morning may differ from how it fits in the late afternoon.
 That said, try on your shoes later in the day whenever possible.

 4. Bring your socks and orthotics

-Always make sure you bring your insoles and running socks with you when you shop for running shoes because they impact the fit and size of a shoe.
+Always make sure you bring your insoles and running socks or even compression socks with you when you shop for running shoes because they impact the fit and size of a shoe.
 Running experts recommend using socks made for running because they’ll improve both comfort and support.

 5. Find your shoe’s flex point